stephentorku/PalmPoweredCourseGenerator/README.md

 - **User Authentication**: Users can sign up, log in, and manage their profiles.
 - **Dynamic Course Generation**: The application can generate courses based on user input.
 - **Content Recommendation**: The platform recommends courses based on user preferences and learning history.
-- **AI-Powered Quizzes**: The application uses OpenAI's GPT-3 model to generate quizzes based on the user's chosen programming language.
+- **AI-Powered Quizzes**: The application uses OpenAI's GPT-3 model to generate quizzes based on the user's chosen subject or topic.
 - **Learning Analytics**: Users can track their learning progress and performance.
 - **User Interaction**: The platform provides an interactive user interface for an engaging learning experience.